skooter500/GE2-2020-2021/README.md

 The spawning system keeps 5 health and 5 ammo in the scene at all times.

-If either boid gets to 0 health, it goes to the Dead state.
+If either agent gets to 0 health, it goes to the Dead state.
 In Dead state, the state machine gets turned off and all the steering behaviours get disabled.

 The GetAmmo, GetHealth and Alive and Dead behaviours are implemented using a global state called Alive and also state blips (RevertToPreviousState on the StateMachine).